booleanbites/houzi-doc/_docs/app-setup/2_change_app_icon.md

 Since this is a Flutter app, and it generates both Android and iOS projects.
 You'll need to change icons in each platform project.

-> **Important**: ⚠️ Android app is using adaptive icon, a more modern app icon approach.
-Adaptive Icon won't be set with automatic way.
-We've provided details about adaptive icon in separate section below.
-Please read that section carefully.

 #### Automatic Way

 **Flutter Launcher Icons** has been designed to help quickly generate launcher icons for both Android and iOS: